 |Travel/Transportation ** (varies by location)||$ 50 - 2,500|

 The College annually evaluates its fees and makes adjustments when necessary.
-Adjustments were necessary for the 2015-2016 academic year and may be necessary for subsequent years.
 Financial aid awards will always be based on the fees in effect during the year of award.
 Students who require financial aid because of changes in fees may apply for assistance in any academic year.

 It should be noted that the comprehensive fee covers only a portion of your educational expenses at Amherst.
-A year of education at the College actually costs more than $89,000, but income from the College's endowment and from gifts and grants supplies the difference between that amount and the amount students are charged.
+A year of education at the College actually costs approximately $113,000, but income from the College's endowment and from gifts and grants supplies the difference between that amount and the amount students are charged.